 A mere plurality gives the winner a weak mandate.
-This is the authority effective votes loan to a winner, by consent not coercion.
-Strong mandates to winners support and speed action to reach popular goals.
+This is the authority effective votes loan to a winner.
+Strong mandates support and speed action by consent not coercion, to reach popular goals.

 By plurality rule, the one with the most votes wins.